RobotNerd/outline-format/README.md

 A section header must meet the following criteria:
 - There must not be any leading whitespace on the line.
-- The first character must be one of the following
+- The first character must be one of the following:
+  - A-Z
-  - A-Z or a-z
+  - a-z
-  - A `.`
+  - `.`

 A section header is not required, but it is considered a best practice to have at least one section header per file.